 technology and straightforward dashboard.
 We also liked that this full HD 25-inch monitor comes with a low input lag, futuristic design, and adjustable stand.

 This Alienware 240hz monitor has a low input lag of 4ms and 1-ms response time.
 The TN panel features a maximum brightness of 400 nits, an anti-glare screen coating, and RGB to give you premium lighting when you’re using it.
 Alienware’s slim bezels provide a superb viewing experience whether for a single or multi-monitor setup.
-It also has a Dark Stabilizer feature that brightens up your screen.
+This 240Hz monitor also has a Dark Stabilizer feature that brightens up your screen.

 You can adjust the height (up to 130mm), tilt (-5 to 25 degrees), and angle (up to 90-degree rotation) of this monitor to perform your best even during marathon sessions.
 You’ll also have no problem when it comes to connectivity as Alienware has a Display Port 1.2, two HDMI 2.0a slots, and four USB 3.0 ports.
 Sadly, with no speakers on this monitor, you’ll want to use the best gaming headset for great sound.